AxelOP96/jetbrains/README.md

         System.out.println("Hello, Java"); // Here can be any comment }
 }
-In the example above the text after // is ignored by the compiler.
+In the example above the text after // is ignored by the compiler.(En el ejemplo el texto despues de // es ignorado por el compilador)

-Multi-line comments
+Multi-line comments(Comentarios de multilinea)
 The compiler ignores any text from /* and the nearest */.
-It can be used as multiple and single-line comments.
+It can be used as multiple and single-line comments.(El compilador ignora cualquier texto entre /* y */.
+Puede ser usado como comentarios simples o multiples)

 class Program {
     public static void main(String[] args) {